imrefazekas/harcon/README.md

 and level your problem with me freely. :)

-!Note: From version 3.0.0, harcon provides callback interface with Promise support in its functions.

-!Note: From version 5.0.0, harcon has powerful toolset to define and perform execution chains and workflows.

 !Note: From version 8.0.0, harcon supports only Node v8 and await functions.
 For callback-based version please use v7 or below.

 [![js-standard-style](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)